Everything you need to know about the megamouth shark

 The megamouth is known for its large mouth that it uses to filter plankton from the water.
 “It is also believed that its lips are bioluminescent, which attracts prey to it in the deep sea where it normally lives,” Colin explained.

-According to the Western Australian Museum, they have “soft bodies with large oily livers, flabby muscles and skeletons that are poorly calcified,” but prevent the shark from sinking.
+According to the Western Australian Museum, they have “soft bodies with large oily livers, flabby muscles and skeletons that are poorly calcified,” which prevent the shark from sinking.